 - 1 cup spinach and or bok choy leaves

-- In a medium cooking pot, add the shrimp, the vegetables, ginger, turmeric and salt.
+- In a medium cooking pot, add all the ingredients except the spinach or bok choy leaves.
 Heat pot on stove and when the water starts to boil, turn heat to low and cover and cook for 6-7 mins or until the taro pieces are well cooked.
+Discard the kombu.

 - Add the spinach/bok choy and cook for 1 more minute.
 Turn heat off.

 - Transfer to 2 serving bowls.
-Add the combo/dried seaweed pieces on top.
 Serve warm.